Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:
-Transact needs to dispatch from a frame dispatch origin.
+`Transact` needs to dispatch from a frame dispatch origin.
 However the xcm-executor works with xcm-origins which are defined by MultiLocations.
+`origin-converter` is the component that converts one into the other

 ---v